mph75/Spisula/ProgressSummary.md

 There are also stats for different chromosomes (ignored because I do not have differentiated chromosomes)

+<span style="color: red;">MPH: Very nice!
+Maintaining a chronological sequence, can you add the essentials of your Trinity results so it becomes clear why solidissima has so much more data?

+Your duplication rate is very high - why do you think that might be?</span>

 ## Including Code

 You can include R code in the document as follows: